logo2

 Sanborn map - Feb 1908

 Hooper was listed as a mineral water manufacturer in the 1909 directory (9), and then the 1910 directory noted that he had moved to Oakland, CA (10).
-Thus, his business started in 1898 or 1899 and ended in 1909 or 1910.
+Thus, his business started in 1899 and ended in 1909 or 1910.
 It is unknown what happened to Hooper in California.

 References